-Depending on the need to kill the reaction or boost it, they are inserted in the reactor core partial or totally.
+Depending on the need to kill the reaction or boost it, they are inserted in the reactor core partially or totally.
 They are removed in the same measure, if that’s what’s needed.

-Depending on reactor’s deign, they can be inserted from above, or from below.
+Depending on reactor’s design, they can be inserted from above, or from below.

 And their placement, design, quantity, response time, total insertion time, mechanisms that active them (automatic, manual, emergency, etc), and so many other things vary according to the design of the particular reactor.